Conformally invariant complete metrics: Introduction

+As pointed out above, $\mu_{\B^n}(x,y)$ is closely related to the hyperbolic metric of $\B^n.$ We next study conditions on the domain $G$ under which $\mu_G$ defines an intrinsic metric of $G$ having properties similar to the hyperbolic metric.
+It turns out that the geometry of this metric significantly depends on the ``potential theoretic thickness" of the boundary, measured in terms of the conformal capacity.
+As is well known, the conformal capacity is very closely connected with the moduli of curve families \cite[Thm 5.2.3, p.
+164]{gmp}, \cite[Theorem 9.6, p.
+152]{hkv}.

-To define the modulus metric $\mu_G,$ we have to pay attention to potential theoretic properties of the boundary $\partial G.$ If $\capa(\pa G) = 0$, then $\mu_G \equiv 0$; otherwise $\mu_G$ is a conformally invariant metric.
-Even if $\capa(\pa G)>0,$ the modulus metric $\mu_G$ might not reflect the geometry of $G$ very precisely.
+If the boundary $\partial G$ is polar, i.e. if it has null conformal capacity $\capa(\pa G) = 0$, then $\mu_G \equiv 0$; otherwise $\mu_G$ is a conformally invariant metric.
+Even if $\capa(\pa G)>0,$ the modulus metric $\mu_G$ might not reflect the intrinsic geometry of $G$ very precisely.
 For instance, a polar compact set $N \subset G$ is invisible for the modulus metric in the sense that if $\capa N=0,$ then $\mu_G(x,y)=\mu_{G\setminus N}(x,y)$ for $x,y\in G\setminus N.$ Therefore, it is meaningful to look for a condition on $G$ so as to guarantee that $\mu_G$ is a complete metric.
+We remark that a similar problem for the Kobayashi metric on domains in $\C^n$ is rather difficult (see, e.g., \cite{gau,pf}).

 In connection with this completeness property, we recall another notion on metric spaces.
-A metric space $(X,m)$ is called {\it proper} \cite{brh} if the closed metric ball $\{x\in X: m(x,a)\le r\}$ is compact whenever $a\in X$ and $r>0.$ Note that a proper metric space is locally compact and complete.
+A metric space $(X,m)$ is called {\it proper} \cite{brh} if the closed metric ball $\{x\in X: m(x,a)\le r\}$ is compact whenever $a\in X$ and $r>0.$ This is equivalent to say that the open metric ball $\{x\in X: m(x,a)<r\}$ is relatively compact for $a\in X$ and $r>0.$ Note that a proper metric space is locally compact and complete.
 However, the converse is not true in general.
 (Consider, e.g., $(X,m/(1+m))$ for a locally compact but non-compact complete metric space $(X,m)$ such as $\R^n$ with the Euclidean metric.)